 The time myth

-Another dimension of the duration myth is related to the time given to the spiritual practice itself.
+Another dimension of the spiritual competition around the time myth is related to the time spent doing the spiritual practice itself.
 For example, many meditators see the ability to meditate for extended periods at a stretch to be more advanced than meditating for a few minutes a day.
 Though it might require a certain amount of practice and ability to even sit in the same position for more than an hour, it is certainly not an indicator of the quality or level of one’s spirituality.

 The experience trap